-INTERNATIONAL STUDENT.
-MCC allows the enrollment of foreign nationals who are in the United States on a visa approved for study.
+INTERNATIONAL RESIDENT.
+A foreign national who is in the United States on an approved student visa status.

 INTRAMURAL ACTIVITIES.
 These are organized activities, such as sports, in which students attending the same college compete against one another.

 INTERNSHIP.
 A student participates in on-the-job training on-site at a cooperating firm or organization.
 This experience is arranged and overseen by a college instructor.